theforeman/theforeman.org/plugins/katello/developers.md

 # Push the release to the forge
 # This assumes you have set the credentials previously
+# TODO: Automate this through Travis like voxpupuli?
 bundle exec rake module:clean module:push

 # Automated using pass - https://www.passwordstore.org/